-In the choose task section, choose 'path' under 'Workflow parameters'.
+In the choose task section, choose "Parameter: path".
 Anyway, this is your only choice for the moment as our workflow only takes one parameter!
-Close the dialog with 'Add this value to input'.
+Close the dialog.
 You should have the result below.

 You can now close the dialog and exit the workflow edition.
 Once again don't forget to save your changes.